Understanding Testicular Cancer

 With testicular cancer cases on the rise, it's crucial for men and their families to understand testicular cancer and know the warning signs.

-Andrew Cook, MD, a radiation oncologist with Franciscan Health Comprehensive Cancer Institute at Olympia Fields, explains what you need to know about testicular cancer, your cancer risk factors, and concerning signs to watch for.
+Patrick Heckman, DO, a hematologist and oncologist, and and Naveed Rana, MD, a medical oncologist, explains what you need to know about testicular cancer, your cancer risk factors, and concerning signs to watch for.

 What Is Testicular Cancer?

-"The name of the conditions kind of gives away that it's a growth of cells in the testicle area," Dr. Cook said.
+"The name of the conditions kind of gives away that it's a growth of cells in the testicle area," said Dr. Heckman, who practices at Franciscan Health Cancer Center Indianapolis.

-Dr. Cook explains that there are a few different categories for these growths.
+Dr. Heckman explains that there are a few different categories for these growths.

-Dr. Cook explains that secondary testicular cancer is a much rarer condition in comparison to primary testicular cancer.
+Dr. Heckman explains that secondary testicular cancer is a much rarer condition in comparison to primary testicular cancer.

 Research even shows that testicular lymphoma is more common than primary testicular cancer for men above the age of 50 years old.